-• Balmaha has a limited sense of enclosure and the landscape clearly takes precedence over the built form, giving a rural characteristic to the area.
+- Balmaha has a limited sense of enclosure and the landscape clearly takes precedence over the built form, giving a rural characteristic to the area.
 The main approach via the B837 offers views across to Loch Lomond, and is tree lined and attractive with much of the existing development screened by trees and hedges.
 The village is a dispersed, low density collection of houses and tourism related businesses including pub, shop, hotel, cafe, visitor centre and boatyard at the village centre next to the bay.
-Various gap sites presently detract from the quality of the village centre and the experience of this for locals and visitors alike.

-- Milton of Buchanan contains the local primary school, church and village hall which all serve the wider Buchanan area.
+Various gap sites presently detract from the quality of the village centre and the experience of this for locals and visitors alike. - Milton of Buchanan contains the local primary school, church and village hall which all serve the wider Buchanan area.
 It is an attractive small village, located at the site of the former sawmill and meal mill with a number of piend-roofed estate cottages which contribute to its distinctive character. - Buchanan Smithy comprises of a linear pattern of housing lying to the north of the B837, including two distinctive rows of early nineteenth century cottages.
-Originally built for estate workers, the village originally included a smiddy, hence its name. - Buchanan Castle Estate is a large estate of mostly mid and late 20th century houses along with a golf club, all located within part of the former policies and garden grounds of Buchanan Castle, now in a ruinous condition.
+Originally built for estate workers, the village originally included a smiddy, hence its name. - Buchanan Castle Estate is a large estate of mostly mid and late 20th century houses along with a golf club, all located within part of the former policies and garden grounds of Buchanan Castle (Listed Building), now in a ruinous condition.
 The estate is rural in character and most properties are set with large mature garden grounds.
 The lack of street lighting, pavements and through traffic gives the estate a rural and quiet characteristic.
-The undeveloped policies of Buchanan Castle are included on the Inventory of Gardens and Designed Landscapes in Scotland.
+Buchanan Castle Estate is a non-inventory Gardens and Designed Landscape.
 Access is via a private road via of the A811.